Below are some of the questions we are regularly asked.

 There are no deadlines on our Bridging Divides programmes.
 Our Grants Committee meets six times a year (usually in January, March, May, July, September and November) and applications are accepted on a continuous basis.

 Application turnaround time is six months.
 However this may vary throughout the year according to application volumes and staff capacity.
 Please take account of this when planning your project.

 One-off programmes may have specific deadlines, and these will be clearly stated.

 Organisations cannot hold more than one grant at a time, except in the case where the application is for:

-- is made under one of the Trust’s special one-off programmes, such as the Stepping Stones programme.
+- is made under one of the Trust’s special one-off programmes, such as the Stepping Stones or Cornerstone Fund programmes.

 In some cases, organisations with branches or running discrete activities in different London boroughs may apply for/hold up to a maximum of three grants at the same time – but you must speak to us first if you think this might be relevant.